FraPagano/RT_Assignment_1/README.md

 The code I implemented is very simple but efficient, indeed I wrote just a few lines of code but these computes all the neccessary controls in order to make the robot navigate correctly.
 The idea is to make the robot go straight forward unless some gold or silver token are detected, depending on the tokens' color the robot does different things.

-The greaest issues that I faced with during the implementation of the project are:
+The greaest issues that I faced with during the implementation of the project were:
 * design a turn decision method;
 * create a code that does such turn decision method;
 * find all the correct parameters (i.e. linear and angular velocity, duration time for `drive()` and `turn()` functions, threshold values, etc..) in such a way as not to be too fast or too slow.